rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/ariaProptypes.test.md

     <span aria-relevant='fancy' ></span>
           ^^^^^^^^^^^^^^^^^^^^^

-  ℹ The supported values for aria-relevant are: "additions", "all", "removals", "text"
+  ℹ The supported values for the aria-relevant attribute are: "additions", "all", "removals", "text"

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━